nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Search items
 Search items by ID, Title, Status, and Category.

-Status must be one of "AVAILABLE", "LOANED" or "RESERVED" and it is case insensitive.
+Status must be one of "AVAILABLE", "LOANED" or "RESERVED", and it is case insensitive.

-Category must be one of "Audio", "Video", "Book", "Magazine".
+Category must be one of "Audio", "Video", "Book", "Magazine", or "Misc", and it is case insensitive.

-Any items matching more than one keyword will be listed, those items matching the search criteria more closely will be listed first.
+Any items matching more than one keyword will be listed.
+Items matching the search criteria more closely will be listed first.

 Format: Subset of `search i/ID t/TITLE s/STATUS c/CATEGORY`

 ##### Usage Example:

-`search s/LOANED c/Book`
+`search s/loaned c/book`

-Searches the catalogue for `Books` or items that are `Loaned`
+Searches the catalogue for items with the property of "loaned" and "book".
+An item that is both loaned and is a book will be listed at the top.
+An item that is loaned but not a book, or an item that is a book but not loaned is also listed at a lower position.
+An item that is neither loaned nor a book will not be in the search result.

 ##### Expected Output:
 ```